The Mid Sussex District Council Food Safety Team is based at the Council offices in Haywards Heath. We are responsible for about 1,350 food premises.

 - Advise food businesses on how to comply with the law

-- Investigate complaints of food which is a danger to health
+- Investigate complaints about food that is a danger to health

 - Investigate allegations of food poisoning

-- Carry out bacteriological sampling of food for sale
+- Carry out bacteriological sampling of food on sale

-- Close food premises that pose an imminent risk for health
+- Close food premises that pose a risk for health

 - Provide free information, advice and literature

-- Allergen information for loose foods - Advice on the new Food Information Regulations for small and medium food businesses leaflet
+- Allergen information for loose food - information for small and medium food businesses